 The Music of Life: Becoming an Instrument of Nature (1998) by Michael-James B. Weaver.
-Life Theory is an original language study loosely modeled after music theory, in which I syncretize the world's major religions into a common synonymy of everyday words, in an attempt to map out their underlying psychology.
-Imagined as an interfaith dialogue, it is a cosmic chorus of voices from multiple disciplines: anthropology, brain science, ecology, mysticism, mythology, philosophy, and spirituality.
+Combining music theory with symbolic logic, Life Theory is an international "language for the hero's journey," invented to syncretize the world's major religions using a common synonymy of everyday words, in an attempt to map out their underlying psychology.
+Imagined as an interfaith dialogue, it is a worldwide spiritual symphony featuring a cosmic chorus of voices from multiple disciplines: anthropology, brain science, ecology, mysticism, mythology, philosophy, and spirituality.
 I liken it to a 21st-century Tao Te Ching...
-Topics include comparative religion, linguistics, and logic.
+Topics include comparative religion, ecumenicism, and inspirational quotes.
 (108 pages.
-Revised April 26th, 2021.)
+Revised December 7th, 2021.)

 A Festival of Attainments: Understanding Kadampa Ordination, with Reference to Historical Precedents in Indian and Tibetan Buddhism (2011) by Kelsang Tsondru & Konchog Nyima.
 A Rimé (non-sectarian) approach to explaining 37 difficult points regarding Kadampa ordination vows, using only non-NKT quotes by Indian and Tibetan Lamas.
 (I even tracked down where Buddha Shakyamuni himself taught that ordination vows can continue past death, as recorded in the Tibetan canon.)
-Ten new pages of material were added in the past year, including new appendices.
+Ten new pages of material were added in 2020, including new appendices.
+This thesis has been cited in Sobisch (2020), Emory-Moore (2019), and Chabot (2019).
 Topics include karma, the Vinaya, and avijnaptirupa.
 (65 pages.
-Revised May 6th, 2021.)
+Revised June 30th, 2021.)

 Triumphalism in Tibetan Buddhism: Accepting the Victory & Offering Defeat (2010) by Michael Weaver, Kelsang Tsondru, & Konchog Nyima.
 Research notes on the philosophical debate behind the Dorje Shugden Controversy.
 In particular, I recommend the two-page appendix Social Boycotts vs. Social Discrimination (pp. 94-95), in which George Takei shows why the Tibetan Government-in-Exile is on the wrong side of history when it comes to religious bans.
 Topics include religious freedom, the tetralemma, and polemics.
 (108 pages.
 Revised May 14th, 2020.)